-MISC development boards are provided with 128K×24 SRAM and either 128K×24 EEPROM.
+MISC development boards are provided with 128K×24 SRAM and up to 256K×24 EEPROM.
 The MISC can boot either from EEPROM or over a serial link (configurable via jumper).
 During boot, system software is copied from EEPROM (or serial link) to SRAM and the software runs from SRAM.